mandober/debrief.cs/500-plt/plt.GLOSSARY.md

 ## Supercombinator
 A supercombinator is either a constant, or a combinator which contains only supercombinators as subexpressions.

+## Sum data type
+A sum ADT consists of multiple types grouped together to present a unified type, despite the fact that only one of them may be expressed at a time.

+A sum type (tagged union, disjoint union, also variant or enumaration) is an algebraic data type corresponding to the logical disjunction in the sense that, although it represents the union of types, exactly one member type (each distinguished by their own constructor) may be expressed at a time.

+Sum types resamble C's `union` construct, but unlike it, the type of the contained value is indicated by a tag (which corresponds to the name of the data constructor that created it), which is why they're called tagged unions.

+If `A` and `B` are any two types, then `S = A + B` denotes their disjoint union.
+A value of type `S` is either an `A` or a `B` (which one exactly is determined by pattern matching).

+Sum ADTs are a form of polymorphism, sometimes called alternatives polymorphism.

 ## Symmetry
 When a relation (between two objects) is bidirectional then it has the symmetric property.
 Formally, symmetry is defined as: `x,y ∈ A. xRy <-> yRx` i.e. under a relation `R` on a set `A`, if an element `x` is related to an element `y`, denoted by `xRy` or `(x,y) ∈ R`, then the relation is symmetric only if it also contains the transposed ordered pair `(y, x) ∈ R` or `yRx`.
 Symmetry, along with reflexivity and transitivity, is a property of equality; e.g. equality is symmetric, `a = b <-> b = a`.
 In aritmetic and algebraic setting, symmetry is called commutativity.